 Using computers to unravel the complexity of dementia

 Dementia describes a set of symptoms that may include memory loss and difficulties with thinking, problem-solving or language.
 Although Alzheimer’s disease is the most common cause, there are several other diseases that can lead to the condition.

 Traditionally, doctors diagnose and treat diseases based on their symptoms – but this approach is too simplistic for complex conditions, such as dementia.
 Symptoms can overlap between different diseases and can also vary considerably between people with the same disease – and many different factors may contribute to disease development.

-Dr Dobril Ivanov is using sophisticated data analytics and computational approaches to analyse huge datasets generated from experimental models and people living with Alzheimer’s disease and other forms of dementia.
-He is aiming to improve our understanding of the complex molecular networks that contribute to disease development.
+Dr Dobril Ivanov set out to use sophisticated data analytics and computational approaches to analyse huge datasets generated from experimental models and people living with Alzheimer’s disease and other forms of dementia.
+He aimed to improve our understanding of the complex molecular networks that contribute to disease development.

 2. Scientific goals

 The idea of trying to deconvolute a complex phenotype, such as dementia, into subphenotypes using animal models and combining multiple human gene expression datasets is an innovative, original and an integrative approach.
 There have been only a few attempts so far, despite the plethora of data available in the public space.
 These attempts have been only limited to cellular processes, such as predicting the cell-cycle stage from transcriptome data.

 One of the direct uses of these gene-expression profiles is to predict not yet tested subphenotypes within animal and induced pluripotent stem cell (iPSC) models of Alzheimer's disease (AD).
 Different gene mutants with shared phenotypes could point to overlapping biological mechanisms and pave the way to understanding AD and dementia.
 Similar methods have been successfully used to discriminate between cell-cycle stage, cell types and even inferring physiological age using transcriptional changes.